ben-mar/MTGMulliganer/README.md

 ETA on the quality of Mulligans :

-  * Burn : Ok
+  * Burn : Ok (98.3 on training set / 94% on testing set)
-  * 5C humans : Needs more data
+  * 5C humans : Needs more data : Bias on the current data (98% on training set / 92% on testing set)
   * Bant Spirit : Ok (93% on training set / 91% on testing set)

 # Dependencies